Call 1-800-392-1111 to report poaching and arson

-Seasons, permits, and species have specific rules governing the type of firearm, bow, atlatl, and slingshot which may be used to hunt.
+Seasons, permits, and species have specific rules governing the type of firearm, bow, atlatl, and slingshot that may be used to hunt.
 Review the information in those areas before hunting.

 Fully automatic weapons are prohibited for all hunting.

-During the November and antlerless portions, other wildlife may be hunted only with a shotgun and shot not larger than No. 4 or a .22 or smaller caliber rimfire rifle.
-This does not apply to waterfowl hunters, trappers, or to landowners on their land.
+During the November portion statewide, and the antlerless and CWD portions in open counties, other wildlife may be hunted only with a shotgun and shot not larger than No. 4 or a .22 or smaller caliber rimfire rifle.
+This does not apply to waterfowl hunters, trappers, landowners on their land, or to elk hunters during the firearms portion of the elk season.

 If you are hunting furbearers during daylight hours during firearms deer season, only deer hunting methods may be used.

 During the firearms portion of the elk hunting season in open counties, other wildlife may be hunted only with a shotgun and shot not larger than No. 4 or a .22 or smaller caliber rimfire rifle.
-This does not apply to waterfowl hunters, trappers, or to landowners on their land.
+This does not apply to waterfowl hunters, trappers, landowners on their land, or to deer hunters during the antlerless portions of the firearms deer season. .

 Poisons, tranquilizing drugs, chemicals, and explosives may not be used to take wildlife.